jfuruness/roa_checker/README.md

 ## History
 * [roa\_checker](#roa_checker)

+* 3.0.0 Added ta attribute to ROAs for the ROACollector, modified properties in the ROA for BGPy compatibility
 * 2.0.0
     * Previously the ROA checker would only look at the ROAs that were the most specific prefix (and then would check all of those ROAs)
         * This is a problem because if there were two ROAs, one that is less specific and valid, and one that is more specific and invalid, the announcements would be considered invalid incorrectly.